beverleyy/gradcafe_analysis/README.md

 `pages` refers to the number of gradcafe pages searched with 40 results per page.

-`-q` is the catch-all query you type into the big search box on gradcafe.
+`-q` is the catch-all query you type into the big search box on gradcafe, which seems to accept some flavor of regex.
 The filters are replicated by the `-i`, `-p` and `-d` flags.

 All of the search options are optional, but the number of pages is not.
 Also, while the `-f FILENAME` is optional, if you are scraping multiple gradcafe queries, I highly recommend specifying this.
 Otherwise, your earlier scrapes may be overwritten (since it will name as default `file`).

-Example for the aerospace dataset I used:
+Example for the mechanical & aerospace engineering dataset I used:

-`python3 scrape.py -q '*aero*' -f 'aero' 133`
+`python3 scrape.py -q '*aero*|*mech*' -f 'file' 500`

 Example for searching for data about Stanford Mechanical Engineering PhD's: